Intratec

-Intratec was a firearm company based in Miami, Florida.
+Intratec was a firearm company based in Miami, Florida, US.
 The company's most famous product was the TEC-9.

 History

-Intratec began as Interdynamic USA, an offshoot of Swedish firearms manufacturer Interdynamic AB.
-As a result of the lack of a competitive firearms market in Sweden, Interdynamic AB set up a subsidiary in the United States to sell the KG-9.
-Called Interdynamic USA, this company eventually became Intratec when George Kellgren left the company and Carlos Garcia renamed it Intratec, and continued to sell variants of KG-99, later known as the model it would be known for, the Tec-9.
+Intratec began as Interdynamic USA, an offshoot of Swedish firearms manufacturer Interdynamic AB (sometimes referred to as Interdynamics AB).
+As a result of the lack of a competitive firearms market in Sweden, Interdynamic AB set up a subsidiary in the United States to sell the KG-9 called Interdynamic USA.
+The company was operated by George Kellgren, Carlos Garcia and Mercedes Garcia.
+The ATF informed Interdynamic that the KG-9, being an open bolt firearm, was too easy to convert to fully automatic fire.
+As such, the company redesigned the KG-9 to be a closed bolt firearm, known as the KG-99.
+This company eventually became Intratec when George Kellgren left the company and Carlos Garcia renamed it Intratec, and continued to sell variants of KG-99, later known as the model it would be known for, the Tec-9.
 The company went out of business in 2001.

 Products

 Intratec was known for numerous handgun designs using polymer frames and steel stampings.

 CAT series

-Designed by famed Israeli gun designer Nehemiah Sirkis, the CAT-9, CAT-380, CAT-40, and CAT-45 pistols are polymer-framed semi-automatic handguns chambered in 9mm Parabellum, .380 Auto, .40 S&W, and .45 ACP, respectively.
+Designed by famed Israeli gun designer Nehemia Sirkis, the CAT-9, CAT-380, CAT-40, and CAT-45 pistols are polymer-framed semi-automatic handguns chambered in 9mm Parabellum, .380 Auto, .40 S&W, and .45 ACP, respectively.
 The design is a derivative of Sirkis' original all-steel Sardius SD-9 pistol.